 2. Any response action plan and cleanup criteria approved by the Department under this subtitle is at least as protective of public health and the environment as the requirements of any outstanding active enforcement action.

-(ii) “Eligible property” includes sites listed on the Comprehensive Environmental Response, Compensation, and Liability Information System.
+(ii) “Eligible property” includes sites listed on the Superfund Enterprise Management System or the Comprehensive Environmental Response, Compensation, and Liability Information System.

 (h) “Federal act” has the meaning stated in § 7–201(j) of this title.

 (i) “Imminent and substantial endangerment” means a release or threatened release of a hazardous substance that may pose a risk of significant harm to the public health or the environment at some foreseeable time in the future and is not limited to an emergency situation.

 (j) (1) “Inculpable person” means a person who:

 (i) Has no prior or current ownership interest in an eligible property at the time of application to participate in the Voluntary Cleanup Program; and

 (ii) Has not caused or contributed to contamination at the eligible property at the time of application to participate in the Voluntary Cleanup Program.